Crack Growth following Hydrostatic Testing

 Pipeline Flaw Assessment

 "Case Studies in the Application of Advanced Technology to Pipeline Flaw Assessment."
 2014 Pipeline Pigging and Integrity Management Conference (PPIM 2014).

 Please Note: The following tools are provided as-is, without any guarantees or warranties.
 We assume no liability for results obtained with these tools.

 Moreover, we are not able to provide individual technical support.
 However, feel free to submit comments on the Contact page.

 Simple Fatigue Example

-Spreadsheet that performs a constant-amplitude fatigue crack growth analysis with numerical integration.
+A spreadsheet that performs constant-amplitude fatigue cracks growth analysis with numerical integration.
 A simplified trapezoid method is used that does not require iterative calculations.